ngomaiphuong2301-max/valentine-website-2026/README.md

 // Questions and Buttons
 questions: {
     first: {
-        text: "Do you like me?",                   // First question
+        text: "Will You Be My Valentine?",                   // First question
         yesBtn: "Yes",                             // Yes button text
         noBtn: "No",                               // No button text
         secretAnswer: "I don't like you, I love you! ❤️"  // Hidden message